alexyy802/waifucord/docs/faq.rst

 Where can I find usage examples?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Example code can be found in the `examples folder <https://github.com/Rapptz/discord.py/tree/master/examples>`_
+Example code can be found in the `examples folder <https://github.com/waifucord/senpai.py/tree/master/examples>`_
 in the repository.

 How do I set the "Playing" status?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``activity`` keyword argument may be passed in the :class:`Client` constructor or :meth:`Client.change_presence`, given an :class:`Activity` object.
+The ``activity`` keyword argument may be passed in the :class:`Bunny` constructor or :meth:`Bunny.change_presence`, given an :class:`Activity` object.

-The constructor may be used for static activities, while :meth:`Client.change_presence` may be used to update the activity at runtime.
+The constructor may be used for static activities, while :meth:`Bunny.change_presence` may be used to update the activity at runtime.

 .. warning::

-    It is highly discouraged to use :meth:`Client.change_presence` or API calls in :func:`on_ready` as this event may be called many times while running, not just once.
+    It is highly discouraged to use :meth:`Bunny.change_presence` or API calls in :func:`on_ready` as this event may be called many times while running, not just once.

     There is a high chance of disconnecting if presences are changed right after connecting.